We want to revitalize the town through the power of tourism!

 Our store opened in April 2025!

-Finally, "Mennto mukatte to Mio" store has been completed."
-It is made of wood that was supposed to be used as waste wood and has a very unique and stylish interior, such as a sandy beach counter with the image of a three-tailed beach.
-We feel that the desire to increase the population of Mio and revitalize the region through Mio Ramen has been steadily realized little by little.
-We are currently open on weekends.
-We also open Ramen stalls once a month in Wakayama City.
+Finally, the"Mennto Mukatte Mio" store opened in April 2025.
+It is made of waste wood and has a very unique and stylish interior, such as a sandy beach counter with the image of beach in Mio.
+We hope to increase the population of Mio.
+Our ramen shop currently opens on weekends.
+(Friday to Monday)

-The NPO Hinosaki Americamura is an organization that was established as a result of a regional revitalization project carried out by Mihama Town Hall.
+Specified Nonprofit Corporation Hinomisaki America-mura NPO is an organization that was established as a result of a regional revitalization project carried out by Mihama Town.
 The organization is engaged in projects related to regional revitalization and local education in the Mio district of Mihama Town.
-This time, we are working together to revitalize the town as a tourist destination.
+The NPO is also working with students from different universities to revitalize the town as a tourist destination.